-LOOK UK is a small but mighty charity, supporting visually impaired young people to thrive.
+LOOK, supports visually impaired young people to thrive.
 We offer structured peer support for our young people and their parent / carers, through our mentoring project, support groups and events programme.
 We believe that nobody should have to cope alone.
 By creating community and connection amongst visually impaired young people and their families, we aim to boost confidence and increase access to social, employment and education opportunities.

 Our mentoring project and support groups connect VI people to VI people, for guidance and support.

 The LOOK online mentoring programme connects visually impaired young people with a more experienced visually impaired mentor.
 The project is structured and heavily supported by LOOK staff.
 The Project Assistant will support all aspects of the mentoring programme as required.

 The Project Assistant’s Tasks will include:

 · Responding to new enquiries from families about Look’s work, on the phone and email.

 · Supporting with the recruitment of our London marathon runners.
 Assisting with administration and communications to support the runners.

 · Assisting with all aspects of the charities administration including our counselling service